j2zhao/jinjinz.com/README.md

 **Why did you just link to your resume/github?
 Boo**

-uhm.....to demonstrate efficiency??
+uhm.....to demonstrate efficiency?? (copy/pasting everything on the website takes forever).

-But actually, I had about 10-12hrs to make this and I wanted to focus on the UI.
-It works on mobile 100% of 80% of the time!
+The website works on mobile 100% of 80% of the time!
 What more do you want???????????????

 I did have a whole plan and was going to dedicate a bit of the website to fun facts, and hobbies though.
 Since I obviously didn't do that, here they are: